magedeep/Note/Magento 2, Xdebug and PhpStorm.md

-This is tutorial about:
+This tutorial is about:
-- How to config Phpstorm working with Xdebug
+- How to config Phpstorm to work with Xdebug
 - how to set breakpoints and debug Magento 2

 I am using LEMP stack.